gs1/gs1-barcode-engine/README.md

 This project includes:

-  * A native C library that can be vendored into third-party code or compiled for use as a shared library (Linux / BSD) or dynamic-link library (Windows).
+  * A native C library that can be vendored into third-party code or compiled for use as a shared library (Linux / MacOS / BSD) or dynamic-link library (Windows).
   * An example console application whose code demonstrates how to use the native library to generate barcode symbols.
   * A C# .NET wrapper class that provides an object interface to the native library from managed code, using Platform Invoke (P/Invoke).
   * An example .NET desktop application using Windows Presentation Foundation (WPF) that demonstrates how to use the C# .NET wrapper to access the native library.